 - Over a lightly floured surface, roll out dough to about 1/4 inch (6 millimeters) thick and cut out shapes with desired cookie cutters.

-- Bake for 15 minutes and allow to cool in oven for approximately 10 minutes until cookies harden.
+- Bake for 15 minutes and allow to cool in the oven for approximately 10 minutes until the cookies have hardened.